Let There Be Love (Christina Aguilera song): Critical reception

 "Let There Be Love" garnered positive reviews from music critics.
 Stephen Thomas Erlewine for Allmusic complimented Aguilera's approach to the song, writing that she sounds "comfortable" and "fresh," while Andrew Hampp for Billboard wrote that it is a club friendly song but does not show much personality.
 Chris Younie for 4Music thought that it is obvious from the "initial stabs of synth" that "Let There Be Love" will resonate "Ibiza type" beats.
 He continued to write that Aguilera had managed to create a "dance anthem" without the assistance of Calvin Harris.
 The Huffington Post writer Mesfin Fekadu thought that Martin's production of "Let There Be Love" was superior to "Your Body", citing it as "typical" but potentially successful on radio.
 Jim Farber for New York Daily News praised the song, writing that it is "a prime disco diva anthem".

 MTV News writer Christina Garibaldi praised the uptempo track, writing that its "heavy beat" and "sultry lyrics" were perfect for people to dance to in nightclubs.
 Jenna Hally Rubenstein for MTV Buzzworthy noted that it is easy to become addicted to listening to "Let There Be Love", and that Aguilera's vocals "prevail above the noise."
 Both Sam Lanksy and Mike Wass for Idolator reviewed "Let There Be Love": Lanksy predicted that the song had the potential to be a "monster hit", and complimented Aguilera for not over singing the song, which he described as "epic."
 Wass shared Lanksy's sentiments and elaborated that the production serves as the "perfect destination" for her "powerhouse pipes".
 Michael Gallucci for PopCrush thought that the song was not quite as good as "Your Body" and described it as "typical pop."
 However, he criticized Aguilera's vocal performance, stating that her "big voice" should be able to be heard above the instrumental.

 Slant Magazine's Sal Cinquemani thought that "Let There Be Love" would have been a better lead single choice than "Your Body", as she felt it would have ensured Aguilera a greater comeback.
 Cinquemani described the song as "a virtual hybrid of recent club bangers by Rihanna, Britney, Katy, and Ke$ha."
 Robert Copsey for Digital Spy thought that the song's weakness is also its strength, describing it as "a massive clubby raveathon that is ultimately throwaway, but in the best possible way."
 Annie Zaleski for The A.V.
 Club criticized the song as "faceless Top 40 EDM."
-Melissa Maerz of Entertainment Weekly found the "bouncy peace-flag-waver" lyrics of the song contradictory and difficult to comprehend because of "a bonus track called 'Shut Up' that invites the haters to 'suck my [dick].
+Melissa Maerz of Entertainment Weekly found the "bouncy peace-flag-waver" lyrics of the song contradictory and difficult to comprehend because of "a bonus track called 'Shut Up' that invites the haters to 'suck my [dick].'"
+In 2020, Idolator ranked "Let There Be Love" at number fifteen on its list of Aguilera's forty best songs, calling it an "electro-pop masterpiece".
+Christopher Rosa from The Celebrity Cafe placed it at number five on the list of Aguilera's ten best songs ever, calling it "euphoric" and a "pure pop genius".